Ermegilius/unitTesting/05_week/phoneProject/__tests__/getNameTestCase.md

 ## **getName(number)**

 The method searched the given number from the registry.
-If thr number is found, returns an object of the owner:
+If the number is found, returns an object of the owner:

 ```json
 {